pymupdf/PyMuPDF/docs/document.rst

      * 2 = fonts
      * 255 = all

     :arg bool linear: Save a linearised version of the document.
 This option creates a file format for improved performance for Internet access.
-Excludes "incremental".
+Excludes "incremental" and "use_objstms".

     :arg bool pretty: Prettify the document source for better readability.
 PDF objects will be reformatted to look like the default output of :meth:`Document.xref_object`.